ryosukee/DecoParser/README.md

 1. Distributed argument definition.
 You can use multiple function for each option and argument.
-Hence, you only have to add decorator to a function requiring arguments and options.
+Hence, you only have to add decorators to a function requiring arguments and options.

   foo.py
   ```python